 - 3.2.30 A pedestrian comfort assessment has been undertaken for the access routes to the Temporary Ferry Piers, namely, Queen Caroline Street and The Thames River Paths (north and south of the river).
-Castelnau has not been assessed as it was used by significantly greater volumes of pedestrians and cyclists while the bridge was open and will return to this intensified use once the bridge is re-opened. - 3.2.31 For the purposes of this assessment, the methodology described in Pedestrian Comfort Guidance for London published by TfL has been followed. - 3.2.32 The aim of a pedestrian comfort assessment is to understand the pedestrian experience as people walk along the street.
+Castelnau has not been assessed as it is used by significantly greater volumes of pedestrians and cyclists while the bridge is open and would not be subject to significantly increased traffic as a result of the ferry. - 3.2.31 For the purposes of this assessment, the methodology described in Pedestrian Comfort Guidance for London published by TfL has been followed. - 3.2.32 The aim of a pedestrian comfort assessment is to understand the pedestrian experience as people walk along the street.
 Pedestrian Comfort Levels classify the level of comfort based on the level of crowding a pedestrian experiences along the route.
 Pedestrian crowding is measured in pedestrians per metre of clear footway width per minute. - 3.2.33 The first step when assessing pedestrian comfort is classifying the study area.
 Of the available classifications, the ferry service terminals are best represented by the criteria for a 'Transport Interchange' as shown in Figure 3.4.
 As stated in TfL guidance, the main peak pedestrian times in Transport Interchanges take place during the AM and PM weekday peaks, between 08:00 to 10:00 and 16:00 to 19:00, respectively.
 This is reflected in the peak pedestrian movements observed in the historical surveys and the projected ferry flows.